-MANAGING AND MODIFYING FARM SYSTEM DATA (5 credits) Refinement of the farm business data system.
-This course assists students in applying year end procedures for farm business analysis.
-Students improve accuracy in the following: farm enterprise analysis, tax planning and filing and cash and liabilities checks.
+MANAGING AND MODIFYING FARM SYSTEM DATA (4 credits) Helps the student refine their farm business data system and will assist them with applying year-end procedures for farm business analysis.
+Students will improve accuacy in the following: farm enterprise analysis; tax planning and filing; and cash and liabilities checks.